What are the location categories?

 Why do lenders have postcode categories?

 For example, if you apply for a 95% mortgage in a Category 3 location, the lender may decide that this is too high a risk and therefore may request that you reduce your loan to 90% or 80% LVR.
 If this happens and you’re unable to come up with a larger deposit, your mortgage application will be declined.

 Home loans with no postcode restrictions

-Some of our lenders don’t have any postcode restrictions and will consider any location in Australia, allowing you to borrow up to 95% LVR.
+Some of our lenders may consider any location in Australia, allowing you to borrow up to 95% LVR.
 You can read more on our no postcode restrictions page.